 Peppermint helps relieve digestive symptoms, such as access gas, upper and lower stomach bloating, indigestion and an irritable bowel.
 Peppermint calms the gastrointestinal tract and helps with digestion of food.
-It is a well known herb that has been used for many differnt health issues of the gastrinestinal tract.
+It is a well known herb that has been used for many health issues pertaining to the gastrointestinal tract.

 Scientific name: Calendula officinalis

-Calendula, also named marigold have beautiful ediable yellow flowers.
+Calendula, also named marigold have beautiful yellow flowers that you can eat.
 They have antibacterial, antifungal, anti-inflammatory, and lots of antioxidants.
 Calendula is considered a safe herb.
 People with allergies to the Asteraceae (daisy) best check with their health practitioner as they may experience allergic reactions.

-Please Note: We are selling loose herbs we are not selling herbs as pre-packaged therapeutic products.
-All our herbs and herbal teas are only blended once you order, by professional licenced health practitioners.
-By purchasing you permit us to blend these herbs on your behalf.
+Please Note: We are selling loose herbs.
+We are not selling herbs as pre-packaged therapeutic products.
+All our herbs and herbal teas are only blended once you order by professionally licenced health practitioners.
+By purchasing, you permit us to blend these herbs on your behalf.
 We make no therapeutic claims about any herbs we offer for sale.
-This website's information is for educational purposes only and not meant to replace medical advice.
+This website's information is for educational purposes only and is not meant to replace medical advice.
 There is ample information regarding herbs and their benefits.
 Always check with your doctor if you are on medications or call us.
-Always do your research before purchasing if you have symptoms that persist seek medical advice.
+Always do your research before purchasing if you have symptoms that persist, seek medical advice.
 Self-diagnosis is unadvised.

-This herbal tea blend is not suitable for long tem use of chronic constipation.
+This herbal tea blend is not suitable for long term use of chronic constipation.
 Prolonged use of herbal laxatives may result in dependence to move your bowels.
-If you are trying to conceive, pregnant or breast feeding do not take any herbs without consulting a qualified practitioner.
+If you are trying to conceive, pregnant or breastfeeding, do not take any herbs without consulting a qualified practitioner.
 We offer a free consultation.
 Contact Form